miztiik/eks-security-with-psp/README.md

      After successfully deploying the stack, Check the `Outputs` section of the stack.
 You will find the `*ConfigCommand*` that allows yous to interact with your cluster using `kubectl`

    - **Stack: ssm-agent-installer-daemonset-stack**
      This EKS AMI used in this stack does not include the AWS SSM Agent out of the box.
 If we ever want to patch or run something remotely on our EKS nodes, this agent is really helpful to automate those tasks.
 We will deploy a daemonset that will _run exactly once?_ on each node using a cron entry injection that deletes itself after successful execution.
 If you are interested take a look at the deamonset manifest here `stacks/back_end/eks_cluster_stacks/eks_ssm_daemonset_stack/eks_ssm_daemonset_stack.py`.
-This is inspired by this AWS guidance<sup>[7]</sup>.
+This is inspired by AWS guidance.

      Initiate the deployment with the following command,